Let’s Build Better Products

 Amplitude 2.0: As a result, we’ve built a Slack integration that displays a chart preview and additional details any time you paste an Amplitude link into Slack.
 We also have buttons that allow you to add a chart to one of your own dashboards without leaving Slack.

 There are many more improvements in 2.0, including some brand new features that didn’t exist before.
-I won’t get into all of them here, but you can request a demo to get your own sneak peek before it’s released to everyone.
+I won’t get into all of them here, but you can to get your own sneak peek before it’s released to everyone.

 Amplitude 2.0 wouldn’t exist without them.
 We’re already seeing the impact Amplitude 2.0 has on enabling product managers, marketers, customer support reps, and execs to explore and learn from their user behavior in real-time, instead of needing to rely on analysts to run reports.
 “Amplitude 2.0 empowers non-analysts to more quickly make data-based decisions regarding product development,” says Chet Brandenburg, Chief Product Officer of MINDBODY.